wmeints/website/posts/2016-04-20/a-quick-lap-around-algorithmia-the-online-algorithm-marketplace.md

 ---
-title: 'A quick lap around Algorithmia, the online algorithm marketplace'
+title: "A quick lap around Algorithmia, the online algorithm marketplace"
 category: Machine Learning
-datePublished: '2016-04-20'
+datePublished: "2016-04-20"
-dateCreated: '2017-07-31'
+dateCreated: "2017-07-31"
 ---

 <!--kg-card-begin: markdown--><p>elling algorithms is becoming a thing on the internet.
 A number of big companies<br>

 have started to sell access to their algorithms.
 It's an interesting business model.<br>
 If you haven't got the smarts to implement an intelligent algorithm yourself, then buying<br>
 one from Microsoft or Google looks like a really smart plan.</p>

 <p>I'm not going to say that you will end up with a great solution.
 You still need to spend<br>
 time to tune and integrate everything into a working solution, but it's a great start.</p>
 <p>Talking about selling algorithms, a while back I found Algorithmia, a website which<br>